-In this normal admissions round, applications are made to the local authority of the home address of the child.
+Applications are made to the local authority of the home address of the child.
 This is normally online via what is known as the common application form.
 Most local authorities have a lot of information on their website that explains the process and this will often be called “admissions arrangements”.
-If you do not have access to the internet you should telephone your local authority and ask to speak to someone about a school application – they will then explain how you can apply.
+If you do not have access to the internet you should telephone your local authority and ask to speak to someone about a school application – they will then explain alternative ways to apply.

-2 – read the local authority guidance regarding the admissions arrangements and process
+- Read the local authority guidance regarding the admissions arrangements and process

 - Apply on time and get proof of the application once submitted

 Look out for our second article in the series, which explores how parents can research schools in their area.

 All advice is correct at time of publication.